e271828e/Flight.jl/docs/notes/design/framework_spec.md

 no-op to diagnose: it is the handler saying it does not touch that store.
-The completeness asymmetry is storage-shaped: `x` must be complete because it lives in a flat buffer written back wholesale, while `m` may be partial because `m` lives in per-field cells where a partial merge is the natural write.
+The completeness asymmetry is storage-shaped: `x` must be complete because it lives in a flat buffer written back wholesale, while `m` may be partial because `m` lives in per-field stores where a partial merge is the natural write.

-**Guards have two admissible forms** (§2.1), so their check is form-aware rather than a flat `isa Bool`: a predicate guard's probed return is `Bool`, a continuous guard's is the nominal scalar — guards run only at the nominal activation (row 52), so no parametrized-leaf case arises here.
+**Guards have two admissible forms** (§2.1), so their check is form-aware rather than a flat `isa Bool`: a `Bool`-form guard's probed return is `Bool`, a sign-form guard's is the nominal scalar — guards run only at the nominal activation (row 52), so no parametrized-leaf case arises here.
 Any other probed return type is a build error naming both admissible forms.
-So is a Tier-2 event whose guard probes `Bool`: localization brackets a root, and the predicate form offers none — return `x.ω - eng.ω_idle`, not `x.ω > eng.ω_idle`.
+So is a localized event whose guard probes `Bool`: localization brackets a root, and the `Bool` form offers none — return `x.ω - eng.ω_idle`, not `x.ω > eng.ω_idle`.

 **Failure payload:** component path, stage, field-level diff (missing /